playcanvas/developer.playcanvas.com/content/en/tutorials/beginner/mouse-input.md

 Mouse handling in the PlayCanvas engine is provided by the `pc.Mouse` object.
 The Mouse object provides a simple interface for detecting when the mouse is moved or when mouse buttons are pressed.
 It also removes some of the cross-browser inconsistancies with handling mouse co-ordinates.

-Take a look at the 'Mouse Input' Pack in the [tutorials project][project].
+Take a look at the 'Mouse Input' Pack in the [tutorials project][1].
 Here is the code from mouse.js:

 ~~~javascript~~~
 pc.script.attribute("materials", "asset", [], {type: "material"});